 Looking for Unique Tours of Paris?
 Try this 2-hour tour in a vintage 2CV, champagne at the Moulin Rouge or a cheese, wine and pastry tour in Montmartre?

-Declared a historic monument, this art nouveau style municipal swimming pool in la Butte aux Cailles opened in 1924.
+Declared a historic monument, this Art Deco style municipal swimming pool in la Butte aux Cailles opened in 1924.
 Admire the building from a vantage point in Place Paul Verlaine or go for a swim in one of their three pools (two are outdoor).
 I asked if I could pop in to take a peek at the pool and the vaulted ceiling.
 No photos are allowed.
 Seeing all the bathing caps (mandatory) moving up and down the swim lanes got me thinking… should I be trying out a few of the Paris pools this year?
 Would you?

 3. Find All The Street Art In La Butte Aux Cailles